nakarin0528/EDFReader/README.md

 EDF(European Data Format) is a data format for medical data (such as brain waves).

 ## What this app can do?
-This application can export any data saved in EDF file to csv format
+This application can export any data saved in EDF file to csv format.
+(developing...🧑‍💻)

 ## Comming soon...😉
 - Data preview function (graphing)